What is Tapping and EFT?

 - Tapping is primarily used for short-term relief from stress, anxiety, or emotional distress.
 It can be effective for managing immediate discomfort and fostering a sense of calm and relaxation, contributing to an immediate improvement in well-being.

-- EFT is a therapeutic approach that helps to process and release deep-seated emotional issues – from anxiety and phobias to acute and complex trauma and even chronic pain conditions.
+- EFT is a therapeutic approach that helps to process and release deep-seated emotional issues.
+These range from anxiety and phobias to complex trauma and even chronic pain conditions.
 EFT facilitates long-term positive change, genuine resolution and emotional freedom when guided by trained practitioners.

 Affirmations: